MontgomeryLab/tinyRNA/doc/Parameters.md

 ### Full tiny-count Help String
 ```
-tiny-count -pf PATHS -o OUTPUTPREFIX [-h] [-nh T/F] [-dc]
+tiny-count (-pf FILE | --get-templates) [-o PREFIX] [-nh T/F] [-dc]
-           [-sv {Cython,HTSeq}] [-a] [-p] [-d]
+                  [-sv {Cython,HTSeq}] [-p] [-d]

-This submodule assigns feature counts for SAM alignments using a Feature Sheet
-ruleset.
-If you find that you are sourcing all of your input files from a
-prior run, we recommend that you instead run `tiny recount` within that run's
-directory.
+tiny-count is a precision counting tool for hierarchical classification and
+quantification of small RNA-seq reads

 Required arguments:
+  You must either provide a Paths File or request templates for detailing
+  your configuration.

-  -pf PATHS, --paths-file PATHS
+  -pf FILE, --paths-file FILE
-                        your Paths File
+                        your Paths File (default: None)
-  -o OUTPUTPREFIX, --out-prefix OUTPUTPREFIX
-                        output prefix to use for file names
+  --get-templates       Copies the template configuration files required by
+                        tiny-count into the current directory. (default:
+                        False)

 Optional arguments:
-  -h, --help            show this help message and exit
+  These options can be used in conjunction with the Paths File (-pf)
+  argument mentioned above.

+  -o PREFIX, --out-prefix PREFIX
+                        The output prefix to use for file names. (default:
+                        tiny-count_{timestamp})
   -nh T/F, --normalize-by-hits T/F
                         If T/true, normalize counts by (selected) overlapping
-                        feature counts.
-Default: true.
+                        feature counts. (default: T)
   -dc, --decollapse     Create a decollapsed copy of all SAM files listed in
                         your Samples Sheet.
 This option is ignored for non-
-                        collapsed inputs.
+                        collapsed inputs. (default: False)
   -sv {Cython,HTSeq}, --stepvector {Cython,HTSeq}
                         Select which StepVector implementation is used to find
-                        features overlapping an interval.
+                        features overlapping an interval. (default: Cython)
-  -a, --all-features    Represent all features in output counts table, even if
-                        they did not match a Select for / with value.
   -p, --is-pipeline     Indicates that tiny-count was invoked as part of a
                         pipeline run and that input files should be sourced as
-                        such.
+                        such. (default: False)
   -d, --report-diags    Produce diagnostic information about
-                        uncounted/eliminated selection elements.
+                        uncounted/eliminated selection elements. (default:
+                        False)
 ```
 ## tiny-deseq.r